1. Introduction

 You Might Also Be Interested

-⭐ Best Alternatives to ActiGraph in 2024.
-Read the article here.
+⭐ Read about Best Actigraphy devices in 2025.
+Read article here.

-📅 Planning research measuring physical activity, sedentary behavior, and sleep?
-For a chat with our accelerometer and wearable expert, book a session with Dr. Miriam Cabrita.
+📅 Planning research measuring physical activity, sedentary behavior, or sleep?
+For a chat with our accelerometer and wearable expert, book a video call with Dr. Miriam Cabrita.

 Disclaimer: